Connect with us

 Genius and Struggles

-Raised in Richmond, VA, D’Angelo began playing piano at age 3.
-By 5, he performed with his father at church.
-Later, he joined Amateur Night at the Apollo, winning on his second try.
-He used the prize money to buy a four-track recorder and began crafting his debut album.
+Raised in Richmond, VA, D’Angelo began playing piano at age 3 and performed in church by age 5.
+He later won Amateur Night at the Apollo on his second attempt.
+He used the prize money to buy a four‑track recorder and began shaping the sound that defined his debut album.

-Despite acclaim, D’Angelo struggled with fame.
-His sex-symbol status, amplified by the “Untitled (How Does It Feel)” video, led to discomfort.
-After touring for Voodoo, he withdrew from the spotlight.
+Despite his acclaim, D’Angelo struggled with fame.
+His sex‑symbol image, intensified by the “Untitled (How Does It Feel)” video, caused deep discomfort.
+After touring for Voodoo, he stepped away from the spotlight.

-Released in 2000, “Voodoo” became a landmark album.
+Released in 2000, Voodoo became a landmark album.
 Recorded with the Soulquarians at Electric Lady Studios, it fused funk, soul, and experimental grooves.
-It won Best R&B Album at the Grammys and topped Billboard’s R&B and 200 charts.
+The album won Best R&B Album at the Grammys and topped multiple Billboard charts.

-Michael, now 27, performs under the name Swayvo Twain.
-He broke his silence following his father’s death, which came just seven months after Stone died in a car accident.
-“It has been a very rough and sad year for me,” he said in a statement.
-“One thing that both my parents taught me was to be strong, and I intend to do just that”.
+“It has been a very rough and sad year for me,” he said.
+“One thing that both my parents taught me was to be strong.”

-Throughout his career, D’Angelo collaborated with Lauryn Hill, Questlove, Raphael Saadiq, and Angie Stone.
-In 2024, he joined Jay-Z on “I Want You Forever” for The Book of Clarence soundtrack.
+D’Angelo collaborated with Lauryn Hill, Questlove, Raphael Saadiq, and Angie Stone throughout his career.
+In 2024, he joined Jay‑Z on “I Want You Forever” for The Book of Clarence soundtrack.
 That same year, Saadiq confirmed D’Angelo was working on new music.

-Fans and peers continue to celebrate his artistry and mourn his loss.
-His blend of gospel roots, funk rhythms, and soulful vulnerability redefined R&B and left a lasting legacy.
+Chiefly, fans and peers continue to honor his artistry.
+His blend of gospel roots, funk rhythms, and soulful vulnerability reshaped modern R&B and left a lasting legacy.

 D’Angelo is survived by three children.